Localism Act 2011: Part 5: Community Empowerment

 This section is concerned with council tax and requires local authorities, fire authorities, and police and crime commissioners to conduct a local referendum if they wish to implement a council tax increase that is considered "excessive" according to a set of principles defined by the Secretary of State for Communities and Local Government.

-This section also creates new rights for charitable trusts, voluntary bodies and others to apply to councils to carry out services provided by the council, and allows lists to be compiled of Assets of Community Value such as shops, pubs and playing fields, which are privately owned, but which are of value to the community; if such assets are later sold, the Act makes it easier for local communities to bid for and take over the assets.
+This section also creates new rights for charitable trusts, voluntary bodies and others to apply to councils and fire and rescue authorities to carry out services provided by the council (the "Community Right to Challenge"), and allows lists to be compiled of Assets of Community Value such as shops, pubs and playing fields, which are privately owned, but which are of value to the community; if such assets are later sold, the Act makes it easier for local communities to bid for and take over the assets.
+The government at the time identified the Community Right to Challenge as an aspect of its approach to improving choice, access and accountability in public services.

 Part 6: Planning

 Regional Strategies are abolished but there is a duty for interested parties to co-operate in the preparation of development plans.
 The Community Infrastructure Levy now includes the additional costs, besides infrastructure costs, that development places on an area and the money raised can be used to fund the improvement, replacement, operation or maintenance of infrastructure as well as its provision.

 The Act allows neighbourhood plans to be developed but to be adopted they have to pass both an inspection stage and a local referendum.
 Suitable community organisations can obtain the rights to develop an area plan.
 A Neighbourhood Area, for which a Neighbourhood Plan may be developed, is an area designated by a local planning authority in response to an application from a parish council or from a neighbourhood forum in an unparished area.

 The Act specifies how planning decisions can be legally enforced and allows planning authorities to decline to process planning applications which include any region affected by a planning enforcement notice.
 Nationally the Infrastructure Planning Commission is abolished and new powers put in place to cover national infrastructure projects.

 Chapter 4 of the Act carries a requirement to carry out "pre-application consultation" before applying for planning permission for the development of any land in England.
 This section also specifies that the person carrying the planning application has a duty to consult the local community under s(4) part 6 of the Act and that the applicant has a duty to consult every person living in the vicinity of the land.